x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules.md

 |One condition with multiple values in a rule|OR|For conditions that allow more than one value, the connection must match any one (not all) of the specified conditions.
 For example, EWS or IMAP4 connections.|
 |Multiple exceptions in one rule|OR|If a client connection matches any one of the exceptions, the actions are not applied to the client connection.
 The connection doesn't have to match all the exceptions.
 For example, IP address 19.2.168.1.1 or Basic authentication.|

 You can test how a specific client connection would be affected by Client Access Rules (which rules would match and therefore affect the connection).
-For more information, see [Use Exchange Online PowerShell to test Client Access Rules](procedures-for-client-access-rules.md#TestCARs).
+For more information, see [Use Exchange Online PowerShell to test Client Access Rules](procedures-for-client-access-rules.md#use-exchange-online-powershell-to-test-client-access-rules).

 ### Important notes
-<a name="Multiple"> </a>

 #### Client connections from your internal network